telerik/blazor-docs/components/multiselect/tag-mode.md

 The Tag Mode of the MultiSelect controls how the selected items (tags) will be visualized in the main (input) element of the component.

-To configure the tags rendering, use the `TagMode` parameter.
+To configure the tag mode, use the `TagMode` parameter.
 It accepts a member of the `Telerik.Blazor.MultiSelectTagMode` enum.

 The MultiSelect supports three possible configurations for displaying the tags: